Watch your baby thrive in our loving and nurturing infant care program!

 Throughout the day our experienced and nurturing infant care specialists hold, cuddle, sing, and talk to your baby.
 Our infant care program provides gentle care for babies ages 6 weeks to 18 months.

-Bring your baby to Kid’s Kampus and be confident they are being rocked in the best of hands!
+Bring your baby to Christian child care and be confident they are being rocked in the best of hands!

 Infant Care Curriculum

-Our teachers are early childhood professionals trained to nurture and encourage a positive sense of self.
-Your infant’s care includes talking, humming, singing, and American Sign Language.
+The teachers at our faith-based daycare are early childhood professionals trained to nurture and encourage a positive sense of self.
+Your infant’s care includes talking, humming, singing, and American Sign Language (ASL).

-American Sign Language is one of the most effective tool for babies to learn how to communicate without having any verbal skills.
-This enables caregivers (and parents) to better understand their babies needs.
+American Sign Language is one of the most effective tools for babies to learn how to communicate without having any verbal skills.
+This enables caregivers (and parents) to better understand their baby’s needs.
 It also helps build brain connections throughout the day.

 Your infant’s education focuses on: